lukegiuliani/homebots/README.md

 ## Prometheus / Grafana

-Based of (this awesome source)[https://github.com/docker/awesome-compose/blob/master/prometheus-grafana/compose.yaml], modified to use docker secrets and tailscale for grafana.
+Based of [this awesome source](https://github.com/docker/awesome-compose/blob/master/prometheus-grafana/compose.yaml), modified to use docker secrets and tailscale for grafana.

 ### Importing dashboards